 |Unto us a child is born - Peter Niedmann (b.
 1960)

-The Anglican Singers were honored to premiere this carol in December 2012 by New London native Peer Niedmann.
+The Anglican Singers were honored to premiere this carol in December 2012 by New London native Peter Niedmann.
 Portions of the macaronic text are taken from a Christmas poem composed by William Dunbar (c.
 1460-c.
 1520), one of Scotland’s greatest poets, whose works figure large in that country’s recent literary renaissance.
 Its mystical verses also foreshadow the compositions of one of the preeminent metaphysical poets of the next century, Richard Crashaw (1613-1649).

 |And the glory of the Lord - G. F. Handel (1685-1759)